rollbar/rollbar-sf-apex/README.md

+## **Attention:**

+As of May 2024, Rollbar will not be actively updating this repository and plans to archive it in early 2025.
+We encourage our community to fork this repo if you wish to continue its development.
+While Rollbar will no longer be engaging in active development, we remain committed to reviewing and merging pull requests related to security updates.
+If an actively maintained fork emerges, please reach out to our support team, and we will link to it from our documentation.

 # Rollbar-SF-APEX

 This library detects errors and exceptions in your application and reports them to [Rollbar](https://rollbar.com) for alerts, reporting, and analysis for your SalesForce APEX code.